kalbir/personal-awesome-list/README.md

 ## Tools

+### Organisation

+[Tweek](https://tweek.so/) &mdash; this is pretty much how I like to have my todo list set up.
+I use [Things](https://culturedcode.com/things/) quite heavily at work because it is easy to capture things and used to use [Trello](https://trello.com/) for all other things but this is decent approximation of how my brain works in simple mode.

 ### Data

 - [Google Data Studio](https://datastudio.google.com/) &mdash; where have you been all my life!
 I've built this in excel soooooo many times, a way of building dashboards from tonnes of datasources, very excited to use this more.